 You can subsequently use the Registrations | Load recent combination set sub-menu as a short-cut to it if you wish.
+The Registration tab on the Touch Menu also has dedicated buttons for loading recent combinations:

 Note that the combination set you used last for any given instrument loads automatically with the instrument by default.
-Note also that it might take a few seconds for a very large combination set to load so you should not attempt to load a set while actually playing a piece of music; load it between pieces.
+Note also that it might take a few seconds for a very large combination set to load so you should not attempt to load a set while actually playing a piece of music; load it between pieces instead.
 However, most combination sets load almost instantaneously.